Monday, December 20, 2010

 A pretty, if slight, song, it seemed destined to be forgotten by all but ardent S&G fans.

-It was revived by inclusion on the emo-heavy soundtrack of the Wes Anderson movie Garden State.
-It is by decades the oldest song in the batch, and it stakes an interesting claim for S&G as a grandfather to today's emo groups (much as grunge fans rediscovered Neil Young).
+It was revived by inclusion on the emo-heavy soundtrack of the Wes Anderson-esque movie-- written and directed by and even starring Zach Braff-- Garden State.
+It is, by decades, the oldest song in the batch, and it stakes an interesting claim for S&G as a grandfather to today's emo groups (much as grunge fans rediscovered Neil Young).

 Next Song: Why Don't You Write Me